qusma/QDMS/readme.md

 The QUSMA Data Management System (QDMS) is an application for acquiring, managing, and distributing low-frequency historical and real-time data, written in C#.
 QDMS uses a client/server model and has the ability to distribute data both locally and over a network.

 The server manages metadata on instruments, acquires data from external data sources, manages local storage of historical data, and acts as a "router" for real time data streams.
-The server application also functions as a UI for managing the data, as well as importing/exporting data from and to CSV files.
+The server application also functions as a UI for managing the metadata & data, as well as importing/exporting data from and to CSV files.

 A simple sample application showing usage of the client can be found in the SampleApp project.